 One of our most experienced psychologists, Paul Carver, explains the various ways that anxiety disorders can manifest, and how they can be treated …

-- Have you ever felt constantly high levels of anxiety or apprehension that something bad might happen, and the feeling just doesn’t go away?
+- Have you ever felt constantly high levels of anxiety, dread or apprehension that something bad might happen, and the feeling just doesn’t go away?
 That feeling is called Generalised Anxiety.

-- Have you ever felt intense anxiety when meeting people and forming friendships?
+- Have you ever felt intense anxiety when meeting people and trying to form friendships?
 This disabling condition is known as Social Anxiety.

 - Have you ever been in a situation and had a panic attack suddenly come on you, from out of the blue?
 This is of course, Panic Disorder.